 Still moving under no visible form of propulsion, the unknown ship came up alongside the prepared dock, swinging about and coming to a stop with hardly a shudder, just bumping against Merolate’s docks.
 A ladder was lowered from the ship’s deck, spiked feet crunching through the layer of snow and ice on the dock to thud into the wood below, and a moment later a figure appeared at the top, nothing but a vaguely human dark smudge against the pale sky.
 The figure began to descend the ladder, and two others followed.
 Reaching the dock, the leader stepped off the ladder and turned around to face the sailors and city watchmen who had gathered.

 He was dressed in thick furs, with a helmet decorated by massive antlers, though they were broader than any antlers of a creature that would roam Merolate’s forests, and his beard was thick and blond.
-A thick, black-shafted weapon hung at his belt: one side was a broad-bladed axe, the other a sort of pick.
+A black-shafted weapon hung at his belt: one side was a broad-bladed axe, the other a sort of pick.
 The man lowered a fur-lined hood with fur-lined gloved hands, and looked around with eyes as pale as the sky, set in skin that looked almost grey.
-Not the grey of someone who hadn’t seen the sun, but truly, deeply grey, going deep beneath the surface of the skin, where it was visible beneath his thick facial hair.
+Not the grey of someone who hadn’t seen the sun, but truly, deeply grey, even beneath the surface of the skin, where it was visible through his thick facial hair.

 “I am Captain Lorick’qu, of iceship Rofthox.”
-His language was broken and his pronunciation was terrible, but he was at least speaking a recognizable tongue.
+His language was broken, and his pronunciation was terrible, but he was at least speaking a recognizable tongue.
 “If you no mind my asking, where am we?”

 Fidgeting nervously with his cuffs, Kiluron tried to emulate Wezzix’s aplomb, but the man was simply imperturbable, unlike Kiluron, who was currently very perturbed.
 Not in a negative way, just very disturbed from any kind of an equilibrium state.
 He had thought that being encouraged to wear his sword to this meeting would have helped assuage that, but somehow the digression from standard protocol only made him more nervous.
 He wasn’t even entirely certain what he was nervous about; their odd visitors had given no sign of being hostile, although they had refused to allow anyone to inspect their ship, but that was hardly unusual.
+Ships were typically considered an extension of sovereign territory.

 “Relax,” Wezzix suggested, glancing at Kiluron.
 “This is just a standard welcome.
 We’ll offer them sanctuary for a time in Merolate, until they can complete whatever their business is and set sail again.”